 - Ohio.gov Real Estate & Professional Licensing (REPL): REPL licenses Ohio real estate appraisers, brokers, salespeople, home inspectors, and more.

 - Ohio REALTORS’ Ohio Division of Real Estate and Professional Licensing: This division licenses Ohio real estate appraisers, brokers, salespeople, and foreign real estate dealers and salespeople.

 Get a Commercial Land Valuation on Your Ohio Land for Sale or Land to Buy

 For any commercial real estate transaction, a certified land appraiser is an objective third-party with no financial stake in the transaction.
 These commercial real estate valuation professionals are licensed by the state and knowledgeable about the specifics of the real estate market regarding land sales.

 When it comes to commercial real estate and land appraisals, the leader in the community is The Robert Weiler Company.
-Since 1938, our certified commercial real estate appraisers have been providing objective and unbiased valuation on commercial property and Ohio land for sale.
+Since 1938, our certified commercial real estate appraisers have provided objective and unbiased valuation on commercial property and Ohio land for sale.
 Want to know more about how land is appraised?
 Ready to schedule a land appraisal on your commercial property or land you’re looking to buy?
 Call one of our land valuation experts today at 614-221-4286.